techdivision/import-cli-simple/README.md

 on the command line.

+## Bunches

+The import is able to handle bunches.
+In general this is a functionality that will only make sense in a multithreaded or multiprocessed environment where the bunches can be imported in parallel.
+In this case, it should only give the developer an idea, on how a multiprocessed functionality can be implemented.

+A bunch is a CSV file which is only a part of a complete import.
+It doesn't matter, what a kind of data a bunch contains, as the importer handles the data in the necessary order.
+This means, that the first step is to import all simple products found in a bunch.
+After that, information like the created entity IDs related with the imported SKUs, which is necessary to import all other product data (Bunches, Configurables, Images, Related etc.) will be shared, so it'll be possible to import these data step-by-step, but each step also in parallel.

+To split a import into multiple bunches, the bunched files **MUST** follow these pattern:

+1. The prefix has to equal, e. g. `magento-product-import`
+2. The prefix has to be followed by an underscore `_`
+3. A random number of alphanumeric charaters has to follow
+4. These characters has also to be followed by an underscore `_`
+5. Finally, each bunch **MUST** have a sequential number, followed by `.csv`

+For example, the following files will be imported as a bunch:

+* tmp/magento-import_20170203-1234_01.csv
+* tmp/magento-import_20170203-1234_02.csv
+* tmp/magento-import_20170203-1234_03.csv
+* tmp/magento-import_20170203-1234_04.csv

+When starting the import process by invoking the apropriate command, these files will be imported like one file.
+It is **NOT** necessary to invoke the importer four times.

 ## Running the Import

 The command doesn't implement any directory clean-up or archiving functionality, what means that the files